Buffalo Hunting in Namibia

 Few other game animals are held in higher esteem as a worthy hunting adversary than the African Cape Buffalo.
 The sheer thrill of hunting this mountain of muscle and attitude is unrivalled and quite addictive.
 Buffalo are similar to cattle in that they are herd animals, preferring the open savannah where grazing and water is plentiful.
 They tend to graze the cooler parts of the day from early morning and evening into the night and seeking shade as it gets hotter during the day.

-Both sexes have horns, with males developing the much desired gnarled bosses as they get older.
-Despite their size, they are extremely well camouflaged in dense cover.
+Both sexes have horns, with males developing the much desired gnarled bosses as they get older to match the you owe me money attitude.
+Despite their size, they are extremely well camouflaged in darker surroundings of dense cover.
 Their eyesight and hearing is quite poor but their sense of smell is excellent.
 It is much harder to get close to a herd of buffalo than solitary bulls.

 Buffalo are generally hunted on foot and this is what makes them dangerous, particularly when wounded or chased.
 Often trackers or game scouts will pick up fresh tracks at waterhole's or across roads.
 Older bulls tend to separate from the herds and form small bachelor groups often called Dagga boys (meaning mud boys in Swahili).